Skip to content

 Scope

 Container runtimes, engineer-facing tradeoffs, Compose for local services, and devcontainers.
 Production container builds, registries, and deployment pipelines are out of scope.
+For networking behavior (bridge modes, DNS, VPN interactions), see Container Networking.

 Why containers, and why not